Gurrasso/odin-json-parser/README.md

 #####   Parsing a json file

-* Lets look at how to use the parser using the parse_file proc in the utils file.
+* How to use the parser using the parse_file proc in the utils file.
 This is the simplest way to parse a file.
 ```odin
 package main